 The more far-flung parts of the regional network operate on paper ticketing, but that still doesn't mean you need to book ahead.
 Tickets can be purchased at the station, or on the train itself if you get on at a small station where there's no ticket booth.
 Click here for more info about ticketing.

-However you can book ahead on long distance V-line services if you wish to reserve yourself a seat.
+However you can book ahead on long distance V-line services if you wish to reserve a seat.
 This is a nice thing to do as the reserved seating carriages are quieter and less smelly than the unreserved ones.
+Really, they are less smelly.

 Wheel your bike on at no extra charge